 Q: What is the difference between "allocated" and "retired" capital credits?

 A: Allocated capital credits appear as an entry on the permanent financial records of the cooperative and reflect a member's equity in Medina EC.
-When the Board of Director's votes and approves to retire capital credits, that money is distributed back to the membership who were members during the time frame being retired.
+When the Board of Director's votes to retire capital credits, that money is distributed back to people who were members during the time frame being retired.